citp/privacy-policy-historical/o/ov/ove/overdrive.com.md

-OverDrive uses Webtrends, Google Analytics, including the Google Analytics Demographics and Interest Reporting feature, and other software to track website usage.
-For more information on Webtrends, please visit [http://webtrends.com](http://webtrends.com/).
-For
+OverDrive uses Google Analytics, including the Google Analytics Demographics and Interest Reporting feature, and other software to track website usage.

-more information on Google Analytics, please visit <http://www.google.com/analytics/>.
+For more information on Google Analytics, please visit <http://www.google.com/analytics/>.
 You can opt out of Google Analytics for Display Advertising and customize Google Display Network ads using the [Ads Settings](https://www.google.com/settings/u/0/ads).

 ### How does OverDrive use information?